-- Residential Program - Achieve acceptable NTG ratios as determined by PPL Electric Utilities, its evaluator, or the SWE.

-- Wherever possible, be cost-effective as determined by the Pennsylvania 2021 TRC test method. - Offer diverse and comprehensive measure choices to all residential customers across PPL Electric Utilities' entire service territory. - Achieve high customer satisfaction (where at least 85% of customers rate themselves as very satisfied or satisfied). - Low-Income Program - Offer a low-income component at no cost to households that are at or below 150% of the FPIG according to the U.S. Department of Health and Human Services in January of each program year.9 - Provide a variety of energy efficiency measures and strive to maximize savings, within budget constraints, from direct install measures. - Achieve high customer satisfaction where at least 85% of customers rate themselves as very satisfied or satisfied). - Provide a broad selection of energy efficiency measures to qualifying low-income households. - Address renters and owners of single-family homes, multifamily buildings that are in the residential customer class and are occupied by low-income customers, and manufactured homes. - Offer information to Low-Income Assessment participants regarding PPL Electric Utilities' other universal service and energy conservation programs, such as the Company's Customer Assistance Program (i.e., OnTrack).10 - Non-Residential Program - Achieve high customer satisfaction (where at least 85% of customers rate themselves as very satisfied or satisfied). - Offer a broad selection of energy efficiency measures across multiple end uses as well as to both the small C&I and large C&I customer segments across PPL Electric Utilities' service territory. - Achieve acceptable NTG ratios as determined by PPL Electric Utilities, its evaluator, or the SWE. - Be cost-effective as determined by the TRC test method.
+- Residential Program - Achieve acceptable NTG ratios as determined by PPL Electric Utilities, its evaluator, or the SWF. - Wherever possible, be cost-effective as determined by the Pennsylvania 2021 TRC test method. - Offer diverse and comprehensive measure choices to all residential customers across PPL Electric Utilities' entire service territory. - Achieve high customer satisfaction (where at least 85% of customers rate themselves as very satisfied or satisfied). - Low-Income Program - Offer a low-income component at no cost to households that are at or below 150% of the FPIG according to the U.S. Department of Health and Human Services in January of each program year. - Provide a variety of energy efficiency measures and strive to maximize savings, within budget constraints, from direct install measures. - Achieve high customer satisfaction where at least 85% of customers rate themselves as very satisfied or satisfied). - Provide a broad selection of energy efficiency measures to qualifying low-income households. - Address renters and owners of single-family homes, multifamily buildings that are in the residential customer class and are occupied by low-income customers, and manufactured homes. - Offer information to Low-Income Assessment participants regarding PPL Electric Utilities' other universal service and energy conservation programs, such as the Company's Customer Assistance Program (i.e., OnTrack). - Non-Residential Program - Achieve high customer satisfaction (where at least 85% of customers rate themselves as very satisfied or satisfied). - Offer a broad selection of energy efficiency measures across multiple end uses as well as to both the small C&I and large C&I customer segments across PPL Electric Utilities' service territory.